quay/quay-operator/docs/storage.md

 ### Local Storage

-The following is an example for configuring the registry to make use of Local storage
+The following is an example for configuring the registry to make use of local storage

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1